Create an Orbital Optimizer

 Goal

 Build and configure an orbital optimizer using the fluent builder API.
-Choose between simple, Newton, and greedy optimizers.
-Optionally, set estimators, minimizers, gradient calculators, and number of shots for sampling.
+Choose between Newton and simple optimizers.
+Optionally, set estimators, minimizers, gradient calculators, number of shots for sampling, and basin-hopping for global optimization.

 Prerequisites